cirofabianbermudez/01_simple_adder_uvm/README.md

 The `run_test()` method can be passed a string argument to define the default type name of an `uvm_component` derived class which is used as the root node of the testbench hierarchy.
 However, the `run_test()` method checks for a command line plusarg called `UVM_TESTNAME` and uses that plusarg string to lookup a factory registered `uvm_component`, overriding any default type name.

- To compile and run the code it is necessary to have a `Makefile` with everything configured, please refer to the `Makefile` provided and the [vcs/simv flags documentation ](docs/vcs_simv_flags.md).
+ To compile and run the code it is necessary to have a `Makefile` with everything configured, please refer to the [Makefile](Makefile) provided to create your own modifying it as necessary, see the [vcs/simv flags documentation](docs/vcs_simv_flags.md) file for more details.

+The structure of a UVM testbench is a top bottom abroach, components of a higher hierarchy create and handle components of lower hierarchy, however when writing a new UVC is a good idea to invert this order.
+Start modeling the transaction, then combine multiple transactions into a sequence, then a sequencer that passes the sequences into the driver and so on.
+It is better to take this abroach because components as drivers and sequences are parameterized with the transaction.

-The structure of a UVM testbench is a top bottom aproach, however to we need define the bottom elements first.
+The basic structure of a UVM testbech is the following:

+- Test
+  - Environment
+    - Scoreboard
+    - Agent
+      - Driver
+      - Monitor
+      - Coverage (Optional)
+      - Sequencer <- Sequence <- Transaction

+UVM has an immense number of classes, however not all of them are used frequently and other are reserve for internal functionality.
+From the user point of view, it is only necessary to know a reduce number of commonly use classes ([**Note 06**](#note-06)).

+Lets make or way through creating a UVC for a simple adder.

 ## Sequence item / Transaction

 1. Create a `adder_sequence_items.sv` file in the `vrf/uvm/uvcs/adder_uvc` directory
    1. Create a class `adder_sequence_item` that extends `uvm_sequence_item`
    2. Register this class in the factory with the proper macro, in this case a `uvm_object_utils`.
    3. The factory requires a constructor, create the proper constructor for a uvm object
 2. Declare all atributes necessary to correctly represent the transaction
 3. Create the basic functions to handle the transaction
 	1. `do_copy()`, `do_compare()`, `do_print()`, `convert2string()`